Team vault

 Introduction

 By default, XPipe starts out with an empty vault that does not have any passphrase lock, meaning that you can start XPipe without having to unlock it.
 This default vault does its best at encrypting the contained data, however, this is not as secure as giving it a custom encryption passphrase that only you know.
-You can do this in the vault settings menu:

 Identity scope